 First-Year Research Paper

 The first-year research paper is due by the end of the student's first summer in the program (September 15).
-This paper gives students the opportunity to do independent research at the beginning of the doctoral program.
+This paper gives students the opportunity to do research at the beginning of the doctoral program.
 In addition, the paper helps students identify specialized interests, develop writing and research skills, and offers them the chance to interact with faculty.
 Most of the work on this project is completed during the summer following the first year.
 Students present the results of their research to all faculty and other PhD students no later than October 15.
 Two faculty advisors evaluate both the submitted paper and the presentation and determine if the student passes this requirement.

 Second Research Paper